Nephos/todo/README.md

 ## Configuration

 ### Hooks
+I you want someting to get executed right after or before an operation, you can setup some hooks.
-You can set some hooks, which will be executed.
-Write a yaml file ~/.config/todorc with the following structure:
+Write a yaml file `~/.config/todorc` with the following structure:

 ```yaml
 hooks: